-Withering under siege in Knightsbridge was of course entirely optional, as may be demonstrated through the figure of a rabbit indisposed to hounds barking at its hole.
+That his withering under the relevant siege was optional may be demonstrated through the figure of a rabbit indisposed to hounds barking at its hole.
 If hoping to escape trauma, meet some bodily need or follow any sundry urge, it remains free to take its chances with being ingested.
 All that prevents it hopping toward lively jaws are signals from its tiny brain.
 Ergo, nothing detains it unless enveloped in the same fur.

-This is clearly notwithstanding that travellers are detained by adverse weather, as they possess the wisdom to neither disregard their chief objectives nor leave with no viable direction.
+This is not to deny that travellers get detained by disruptive weather, for instance, as they have the wisdom to neither disregard their chief objectives nor leave without some viable direction.
 By contrast, libertines earning societal disapprobation are models of errancy and at best animals without innocence.
 Hence it can only fortify virtue to declare one’s lack of empathy for them.

 Moreover, the UN is disanalogous to any dog handler because it has no effective power.
 A formidable stick or blade is essential to subdue a snarling canine, regardless of breed, disease or pack psychosis.

-There are some occasions to say ‘good dog’ or ‘bad dog’, though manifestly not with the incorrect qualitative term.
+There may well be occasions to say ‘good dog’ or ‘bad dog’, though manifestly not with the incorrect qualitative term.
 Indeed, censure in that instance can effect immense pain and damage.
 Yet despite their key responsibilities for welfare, relevantly offending institutions act as if this point were moot.
 Exposed through such irony are organelles of the UN, the Council of Europe, IBA, Lancet Journal, Reporters Without Borders and Amnesty International, which grievously traduce Britain over its faultless care of Assange.

-It ought to be remembered that officers only wanted this fugitive in their custody and thus kept from moving past them, even by way of a round trip to hospital.
+Further regarding the embassy standoff, one should be mindful that officers only wanted this fugitive in their custody and thus kept from moving past them, even by way of a round trip to hospital.
 That cannot be detainment, which is always where an enforcer most prefers.

-Yet while preference is entailed through such transparent logic, none would suppose it originates on earth when people are detained in traffic or natural events.
+However, while preference is entailed by such transparent logic, none would suppose it originates on earth when people are detained in traffic or natural events.
 As this implies a heavenly will, it becomes simple to account for untreatable suffering in a diplomatic mission and likewise reform that expels an asylee.

 But whether or not divine, the power which finally brought Assange to British justice was by virtue of that a wholesome one.
-Many accordingly hope he remains isolated in maximal stress till expiring at a US facility, as an effective deterrent for publication of data from whistleblowers.
+Many accordingly hope he remains isolated in maximal stress till expiring at a US facility, as an effective deterrent for publishing data from whistleblowers.